How to Have an Epic Family Vacation with Kids and Toddlers at Glacier National Park

 Whitefish Lake Lodge

-I adore Whitefish and it’s a great place for families, plus it’s just a 20-minute drive from Glacier National Park.
+I adore Whitefish, MT.
+It’s a great place for families, plus it’s just a 20-minute drive from Glacier National Park.

 The downtown area of Whitefish is charming and artsy and great for kids, plus it’s right by a historic train depot.